Finnish Language Schools & Courses

 Phrases & Fundamentals

 - Hei Finland: 100 Finnish phrases in your pocket!
 These are not Finnish lessons per se, but useful phrases sorted by theme and subject, provided in text and audio.
 The site is available in English and French, with a mobile version and a free iPhone app.

-- Puhutaan suomea: A magazine for those studying the Finnish language, offering articles on different difficulty levels, with words explained, covering various topics about Finland, the Finnish society and the Finnish language.
+- Puhutaan suomea: A magazine featuring articles in Finnish at different levels of difficulty with explanations of vocabulary and grammar.
+Topics include Finland, Finnish society and the Finnish language.
 It also provides audio for selected articles, to facilitate the learning process for those not living in Finland.

 - Finnish Summer Universities: Each year, for an extended season in summer, 20 universities throughout Finland collaborate to provide an extensive range of Finnish language courses.
 Check site for curent info and details of plans for the next season.
 Seasonal details will also be published on this page.

 - A Fun Look at the Finnish Language provides some interesting Finnish phrases if you feel you are advanced enough!